lizmat/raku-all-modules/github/zoffixznet/perl6-Number-Denominate/README.md

 # DESCRIPTION

 Define arbitrary set of units and split up a number into those units.
-The module includes preset sets of units for some measures
+The module includes preset sets of units for some measures.

+Negative values will cause all units to obtain a negative sign.

 # EXPORTED SUBROUTINES